collapsed-stacks/startups/questions/1777/mobile-app-a-b-testing-tool.md

 - posted by: [Okyasoft](https://stackexchange.com/users/294248/okyasoft) on 2014-12-29
 - score: 2

-<p>There is a good article comparing various Mobile A/B tools at <a href="http://autosend.io/blog/ab-testing-tools-mobile-apps/" rel="nofollow">http://autosend.io/blog/ab-testing-tools-mobile-apps/</a></p>
+There is a good article comparing various Mobile A/B tools at http://autosend.io/blog/ab-testing-tools-mobile-apps/

-<p>Amazon's own A/B testing framework is in beta right now and has a free option available <a href="https://developer.amazon.com/appsandservices/apis/manage/ab-testing" rel="nofollow">https://developer.amazon.com/appsandservices/apis/manage/ab-testing</a></p>
+Amazon's own A/B testing framework is in beta right now and has a free option available https://developer.amazon.com/appsandservices/apis/manage/ab-testing